rbilleci/aws-example-cloudformation/storage-gateway/README.md

 #### Get the AMI

-Get the image id of the latest AWS Storgage Gateway image from the marketplace.
+Get the image id of the latest AWS Storage Gateway image from the marketplace.
 Run the following command, making sure to enter the region you intend to deploy to.

 <code>